 4. Creating conflict at every turn without being part of the solution.

 At the start of each project, a PM should communicate expectations and convey that prior to bringing up any problems, an individual must also come prepared with potential solutions.
 This creates teams of critical thinkers always thinking forward and focusing on project success rather than failure.

 5. Supporting or advancing only those employees who align with self-serving views or goals.

-A project professional should encourage and explore diversity in approaches in order to find the best solutions for stakeholder interest.
+A project professional should encourage and explore diversity in approaches in order to find the best solutions for stakeholder interests.
 This may involve entering into difficult discussions with senior management about the benefits of views from different vantage points.
 The focus should always remain solely on the stakeholders.

 6. Inappropriately leveraging personal influence.

 Personal influence isn’t a bad thing if it’s with good intentions and careful thought.
 However, this is a significant problem in the workplace and often undermines the valuable efforts of others while serving the needs of only a few.
 The impact of workplace politics on projects can, however, be severe if intentions are self-serving.
 Being an effective project manager isn’t just about using your technical, job-related skills and knowledge; it’s also about employing other softer skills, such as the ability to recognize hidden problems.

 Project leaders should keep close tabs on the progress of initiatives, as things can take a sudden turn in the wrong direction.
 When this happens for no apparent reason, misguided and often self-serving influence may be at the root.
 A PM has a responsibility to continually remind all parties to limit influence towards furthering stakeholder needs only and not their own agendas.